-- The contractor and proponent shall work hand in hand with private refuse handlers and local authorities to facilitate sound waste management. - The wastes shall be properly segregated and separated to encourage recycling of some useful waste materials. - Employ integrated solid waste management system through a hierarchy options: source reduction, recycling, composting and refuse.
-This will facilitate handling during occupation. - Any waste water arising from construction should be channeled to the sewer system, except oil and paints, which should be disposed of as provided under the user instruction manual.
+- The contractor and proponent shall work hand in hand with private refuse handlers and local authorities to facilitate sound waste management. - The wastes shall be properly segregated and separated to encourage recycling of some useful waste materials. - Use of an integrated solid waste management system through a hierarchy options: source reduction, recycling, composting and refuse.
+This will facilitate handling during occupation. - Any waste water arising from construction should be sprinkled to the site and reduce dust, except oil and paints, which should be disposed of as provided under the user instruction manual.